Bluffton University bus crash: Memorials

 The funeral for Jerome and Jean Niemeyer took place on March 7, 2007, at St. Anthony's Catholic Parish in Columbus Grove, Ohio.
 The funeral for David Betts took place at Bryan High School in Bryan, Ohio, on March 9, 2007.
 Scott Harmon was eulogized on March 7, 2007, at Elida High School in Elida, Ohio.
 A service for Tyler Williams was held on March 8, 2007, at Philippian Missionary Baptist Church in Lima, Ohio.
-Cody Holp's funeral, at Lewisburg United Methodist Church in Lewisburg, Ohio, took place on March 8, 2007.
+Cody Holp's funeral took place on March 8, 2007 at Lewisburg United Methodist Church in Lewisburg, Ohio.
 Zachary Arend's funeral was held at St. Joseph Catholic Church in Paulding, Ohio, on March 16, 2007.

 Hundreds of people packed Founders Hall on the Bluffton University campus for the memorial service on March 12, 2007, and an overflow audience listened outside as the student body mourned together for the first time.
 The service was attended by Ohio Governor Ted Strickland, numerous other public officials, college and university representatives, Mennonite Church officials, AirTran employees, other athletes from colleges in the same conference, and fire and rescue personnel.
 The memorial ceremony was aired live by satellite to Atlanta, where the team's coach and several other players were still recovering in the hospital.